VictoriaScott-re/sql-challenge/README.md

 # SQL Challenge

--As a new data engineer at Pewlett Hackard, my first major task is to conduct a research project focused on employees hired during the 1980s and 1990s.
+As a new data engineer at Pewlett Hackard, my first major task is to conduct a research project focused on employees hired during the 1980s and 1990s.
 To accomplish this, I will work on three main components: data modeling, data engineering, and data analysis.

 ## Data Modeling